zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 **Note:** We recommend that the interval for the heartbeat is no more than 30 seconds.

-In your http client such as HTTPie, Postman,or cURL use the HTTP `PUT` method in the following format to tell the Discovery Service that your service is available:
+ Use the Http `PUT` method in the following format to tell the Discovery Service that your service is available:

 ```https://{eureka_hostname}:{eureka_port}/eureka/apps/{serviceId}/{instanceId}```